2021 Atlanta Hawks Depth Chart

 After taking Young, Atlanta turned around and took the 6-foot-7 wing swingman guard Kevin Huerter, who was widely considered one of the best shooters in the draft, at 19th overall.
 At 6’7” with serious 3-and-D potential it’s also quite easy to draw comparisons to Klay Thompson.
 With picks 30 and 34, Atlanta selected two more seasoned college winners, with Villanova’s Omari Spellman and Kansas’ Devonte’ Graham.
 The Golden State influence on Schlenk’s first draft was simply astounding.

 Point guard was a major spot of turnover on the Hawks roster this offseason.
 Dennis Schroder, last season’s starter who accounted for 19.4 points and 6.2 assists in 2017, was dealt to Oklahoma City in exchange for the Carmelo Anthony buyout.
-Atlanta had spent most of 2018 shopping Schroder’s contract, who has 3 years and $46.5 million left on his current deal.
+Atlanta had spent most of this season shopping Schroder’s contract, who has 3 years and $46.5 million left on his current deal.

 In addition to brining in Young in the draft, Atlanta signed veteran guard Jeremy Lin, who had a solid and underrated presence during his time in Brooklyn, as a stabilizing guard who will likely start until Young is ready to go.